Graphiques-Digitale/SSSEO/README.md

 ## 4. Extensions

+Apart from **_Core_**, all submodules should be included on an as-needed basis, as a result of extra database fields being created.

+Less is more...

 ### 4.1.
 Core ( HTML Metadata )

-By default, all core modules should be included, these are:
+All core submodules should be included, these are:

 > SSSEO_Core_SiteConfig_DataExtension